Pharaoh Hound

 Caring Guide

 Progressive retinal atrophy (PRA) is perhaps the most serious concern - it's an inherited eye disease that eventually causes blindness.
-The good news is there's a DNA test available, so responsible breeders can screen their breeding stock.
+The good news is there's a DNA test available, so responsible ANKC breeders can screen their breeding stock.
 Regular eye examinations by your vet are crucial for early detection.

 Cancer risks include hemangiosarcoma, mast cell tumours, and mammary cancer, though these are often age-related and affect many dog breeds.
-The breed also has heightened sensitivity to anaesthesia, so make sure your Australian vet is aware of this before any procedures.
+The breed also has heightened sensitivity to anaesthesia, so make sure your vet is aware of this before any procedures.

 Feeding a Pharaoh Hound isn't complicated, but their athletic build means they need quality nutrition to maintain their energy levels.
 A balanced diet rich in proteins, healthy fats, and carbohydrates will keep them in peak condition for all those energetic adventures you'll be having together.